cobbdb/batchrc/README.md

     > cd batchrc
     > setup

-Please *NOTE*: Do not run setup more than once.
-This script creates environment variables needed by batchrc to find things.

 ### Configuration
 Edit the ```config.template``` file to include specific paths on your system.
 Only a few commands use these settings, but -for those commands- they are required.
 After inputing your information, save the template as ```config.bat``` and you're ready to go.